Trokendi XR Side Effects

 Applies to topiramate: oral capsule, oral capsule extended release, oral tablet

-Along with its needed effects, topiramate (the active ingredient contained in Trokendi XR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, topiramate (the active ingredient contained in Trokendi XR) may cause unwanted side effects that require medical attention.

 - Any vision problems, especially blurred vision, double vision, eye pain, or rapidly decreasing vision